 [Section 126 amended by No. 36 of 2000 s.
 77(1) and (2).]

-127. Vote to be marked in private
+127. Elector’s duties on receiving ballot paper

 Upon receipt of the ballot paper the elector shall, subject to the provisions of section 129, without delay —

 (a) retire alone to some unoccupied voting compartment and there, in private, mark his vote on the ballot paper in the manner hereinafter described;